 - Research on commercializing hazelnuts (Amanda Sames, College of Food, Agricultural and Natural Resource Sciences)

-- Research on the Central region's assets and challenges related to workforce needs and community vitality as part of the Greater Minnesota Rising project (Brooke McManigal, Humphrey School of Public Affairs)
+- Research on the Central region's assets and challenges related to workforce needs and community development as part of the Greater Minnesota Rising project (Brooke McManigal, Humphrey School of Public Affairs)

 - Research with the Natural Fiber Alliance to identify the interest of manufacturers in developing new products and markets for local wool (Zhiyou (Austin) Yang, Applied Economics)